Ogbe-cloud/odin-recipes/README.md

 # odin-recipes
-this is a basic html page.
-Nothing Serious !!!
+this is a basic recipe  page that is built solely using html. this webpage  focuses on practicing html